- Search The Registry

 - My Account

 *Mal Whitfield was born on this date in 1924.
-He was an African American track athlete, goodwill ambassador, and Tuskegee airman.
+He was a Black track athlete, goodwill ambassador, and Tuskegee airman.

 Malvin Greston Whitfield was from Bay City, Texas.
 He moved to the Watts district of Los Angeles when he was 4; at that age, his father died, and his mother died when he was 12, after which his older sister raised him.
 He sneaked into the Los Angeles Memorial Coliseum during the 1932 Summer Olympic Games, where he watched Eddie Tolan defeat Ralph Metcalfe in the 100-meter race, an event that spurred his own Olympic goals.
 Whitfield joined the United States Army Air Force in 1943 as a member of the Tuskegee Airmen.
 After World War II he remained in the military, but also enrolled at Ohio State University.
 In the early 1950s, he also served in the United States Air Force during the Korean War, where he served as a tail gunner and flew 27 combat missions.